How Do I Apply to the MPH Program?

 What are the Application Requirements?

 Students need a GPA of 3.0 or above.
 Penn State Biobehavioral Health and Health Policy and Administration undergraduate students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.25 or above.
+Penn State Kinesiology undergraduate students interested in the integrated undergraduate-graduate accelerated MPH program must have a GPA of 3.3 or above.

 - Completed online SOPHAS application